-- (i) Toilets or urinals connected to permanent plumbing in buildings and other structures.

-- (ii) Portable toilets or urinals placed at temporary or remote locations.
+- (i) Toilets or urinals connected to permanent plumbing in buildings and other structures. - (ii) Portable toilets or urinals placed at temporary or remote locations.

-- (iii) Toilets or urinals in vehicles, such as the following:
+(iii) Toilets or urinals in vehicles, such as the following:

-- (AA) Buses.
+(AA) Buses.

-- (BB) Recreational motor homes.
+(BB) Recreational motor homes.

 - (CC) Boats.

 - (DD) Ships.

 - (EE) Aircraft.

+- (B) The term does not include the following:

-- (i) Bathroom and tile cleaner. - (ii) General purpose cleaner.
+- (i) Bathroom and tile cleaner.

+- (ii) General purpose cleaner.